gizmolab10/sensecraftdocs/pages/jonathan/node.md

-title: What is a Node?
+# What is a Node?
-save_as: jonathan/node.html
-lang: en
-menulabel:
-menuorder:
-contentclass: content-issue
-slug:

 Each Node in the [[K-Hub]] is an idea.
 Each Node is carefully crafted by [[SenseCraft]] and by players to capture the sense of things at the time.
 There are four types of node: